Lihi-Gur-Arie/Prediction_of_molecular_affinity/ReadMe.md

-*This repository contains code portions that were used to predict molecular affinity between small molecules and the bacterial ribosome, for drug discovery purposes.*

-*The scientific article describing the process is yet to be published, and the data is still confidential.
+*This repository contains code portions that were used to predict molecular affinity.
+The scientific paper describing the process is yet to be published.
+The data is still confidential and not included in the repositoy*
-Hence, no data is included in this repository.*